Skip to main content

 • Documentation site with usage guidelines

-A design system is never finished—it evolves with the product it serves.
+A design system is never finished; it keeps evolving alongside the product it serves, and that's the point.